themakrae/olin-cafe-f21/README.md

   - [BK Precision 9132B](https://www.bkprecision.com/products/power-supplies/9132B-triple-output-programmable-dc-power-supply-2-0-60v-3a-1-0-5v-3a.html)
 - Oscilloscope
   - any 2-4 channel with at least 100MHaz bandwidth is fine
-  - [Rigol](https://www.rigolna.com/products/digital-oscilloscopes/1000z/) makes some decent budget options, their DS1102Z-E is a solid 2 channel scope, and the DS1104Z Plus has 4 channels and can be exanded to include a logic probe which would replace a stand alone logic analyzer.
+  - [Rigol](https://www.rigolna.com/products/digital-oscilloscopes/1000z/) makes some decent budget options, their DS1102Z-E is a solid 2 channel scope, and the DS1104Z Plus has 4 channels and can be expanded to include a logic probe which would replace a stand alone logic analyzer.
   - [Digilent Analog Discovery Pro](https://digilent.com/reference/test-and-measurement/analog-discovery-pro-3x50/specifications) - it doesn't have a screen, but it is portable, has some great specifications, and has a built in logic analyzer.
 I haven't tested it yet but it could be a good "buy it for life" option.

 # Software